Panasonic Lumix DMC-GF6 Review

 Overall, the Panasonic GF6 is pleasing to use for casual photography.
 It has a relatively compact size yet is not much smaller than APS-C mirrorless cameras.
 Lenses of course greatly contribute to the bulk of a camera and there are certainly plenty to choose from for Micro Four-Thirds.
 In the end though, the GF6 will most likely please those planning to upgrade from a compact digital camera.

-Panasonic DMC-GF6 Facts
+Panasonic DMC-GF6 Highlights

 Sensor-Size: 17 x 13mm